emacsway/emacsway.github.io/_sources/ru/self-learning-for-software-engineer.txt

 - "The Software Architect Elevator: Redefining the Architect's Role in the Digital Enterprise 1st Edition" by Gregor Hohpe
 - "Fundamentals of Software Architecture: An Engineering Approach" 1st edition by Mark Richards, Neal Ford
 - "The Book: 37 Things One Architect Knows About IT Transformation" by Gregor Hohpe
+- " Eat or Be Eaten!: Jungle Warfare for the Corporate Master Politician" by Phil Porter

 Базы данных